Estimation-product-quality-features/FeedAI/README.md

 A url should be displayed which you can use to visit your webpage online in.

 ## Documentation
-Our SoftwareX paper: "" provides a concise description of the software.
+Our SoftwareX paper: "ProQualAI: A software to compute qualitative and quantitative product features in process industries using deep learning image processing algorithms" provides a concise description of the software.
 The code documentation is provided along the relevant code lines.

 ## Contributing